Hearing Aid Specialist Apprentice

 - Apprentice On-Site Training Completion & Competency Evaluation completed by Sponsor;

-- Documentation of award of NBC-HIS Certification;
+- Award of NBC-HIS Certification;

 - Successful completion of required written and practical dispensing examinations;